mkaifahmed/coldturkey-blocker-accountability-notifier/README.md

 - **100% GUI First-Time Setup**
   On first run, all credential prompts (Gmail, App Password, recipient email) are through friendly graphical dialogs—no command line needed, ever.

-- **Gmail App Password Helper**
-  Explains the Google App Password process and automatically opens the App Passwords setup page for you.

 - **Runs Silently in Background**
   After setup, the app runs without a console window (using PyInstaller `--noconsole`).